divyanshkumarworks/IMDB_API/README.md

    "role": Admin/User
 }
 ```
-2. `POST /user/authenticate` for Authenticating whether user exists or is admin or not.
-(Request body should contain the resource data in JSON format.)
+2. `POST /user/authenticate` for authentication whether the user exists or is admin or not.
+(The request body should contain the resource data in JSON format.)
 ```bash
 {
    "name": "XYZ",
    "password: 123,
 }
 ```
 3. `POST /movies` Stores a new movie.
-(Request body should contain the resource data in JSON format.)
+(The request body should contain the resource data in JSON format.)
 ```bash
 resource required for creating new movie data
 {